ibm-cloud-docs/vpc/bare_metal_server_manage.md

 {: #delete-bare-metal-servers-cli}
 {: cli}

-You can delete your {{site.data.keyword.cloud}} Bare Metal Servers for VPC by using the command-line interface (CLI).

-To delete your bare metal server, use the `ibmcloud is bare-metal-server-delete` command.
-Specify the ID or name of the baremetal server with the`SERVER` variable.
+To delete your bare metal server by using the CLI, use the `ibmcloud is bare-metal-server-delete` command.
+Specify the ID or name of the bare metal server with the`SERVER` variable.

 ```sh
 ibmcloud is bare-metal-server-delete SERVER